thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

   which may lead to high memory use.

-All of these problems are addressed in part or in full by the headers-first IBD method used in Bitcoin Core 0.10.0.
+All of these problems are addressed in part or in full by the headers-first IBD method used in Dash Core 0.12.0.x.

 **Resources:** The table below summarizes the messages mentioned throughout this subsection.
 The links in the message field will take you